coinmetrics/product-docs/docs/getting-started/tutorials/walkthrough_community.md

 # Coin Metrics Python API Client Walkthrough (Community Version)
 _Last Updated: Version `2024.08.20`_

 This notebook demonstrates basic functionality offered by the Coin Metrics Python API Client using the Community Version.

 Coin Metrics offers a vast assortment of data for hundreds of cryptoassets.
 The Python API Client allows for easy access to this data using Python without needing to create your own wrappers using `requests` and other such libraries.

+## Prerequisites

+First, python must be installed.
+Download and install from [python.org](https://www.python.org/downloads/).
+The Coin Metrics API Client is best used with Python 3.8 or later.

+Then, install the Python API Client:

+`pip install coinmetrics-api-client`

+Some of the optional libraries such as pandas, numpy, and seaborn are used in the notebook to make the examples more interactive.
+These libraries are not required to use the Coin Metrics API Client.

+You are now ready to run the code in the rest of the notebook.

 ## Resources
 To understand the data that Coin Metrics offers, feel free to peruse the resources below.